|Dates / Deadlines:|

 Carlisle, PA 17013-2896

-The program is supervised jointly by an academic director, Dr. Janine Ludwig, and a program coordinator, Jens Schroder.
+The program is supervised jointly by an academic director, Janine Ludwig and a program coordinator, Verena Mertz.
 The academic director oversees contributing faculty, academic integration between the University of Bremen and the Carlisle campus and the internship component of the program.
 The program coordinator's responsibilities range from accommodation, student stipends, and orientation coordination to general management of the program's logistics.